Ben Stratton: Early career

 Stratton was educated at Dunsborough Primary School and MacKillop Catholic College in Busselton.
 He played for the Augusta Margaret River Football Club before being recruited to East Perth.
 He then spent three years playing in the West Australian Football League (WAFL), playing 23 senior games and kicked three goals for East Perth.
-A medium-sized defender, Stratton was drafted from East Perth with the 46th selection in the 2009 AFL Draft.
+A medium-sized defender, Stratton was drafted from East Perth with the 46th selection in the 2009 AFL draft.

 AFL career

 Stratton made his AFL debut against Western Bulldogs in round 3 of the 2010 AFL season.
 Despite being a mature-age rookie, Stratton was awarded the AFL Rising Star nomination for round 14, against the Bulldogs once more.

 He dislocated his knee in the third quarter of the Hawks’ win against Richmond in round 3 of the 2011 season and had surgery to repair his posterior cruciate ligament and have the lateral ligament in his right knee stabilised.
-He missed the most of the remainder of the year, he returned to play in the last home and away game of the season against the Gold Coast Suns and all the 2011 final series.
+He missed most of the remainder of the year, he returned to play in the last home and away game of the season against the Gold Coast Suns and all the 2011 final series.

 After a solid 2012 season where he played every game, he was singled out for praise by coach Alastair Clarkson after performing a match saving tackle on Adelaide's Patrick Dangerfield in the Preliminary Final.
 However, the Hawks lost the Grand Final to Sydney by 10 points, with Stratton having a quiet game, but restricting Sam Reid to one goal.

 Stratton again played every game in 2013, including notching up his 50th consecutive game in the first qualifying final against Sydney.
 Stratton again played in the Grand Final, with Hawthorn defeating Fremantle and granting him his first premiership.

 Stratton's consecutive run was broken in 2014 after a hamstring injury forced him to miss the first 4 rounds of the year.
 He would return to the side, playing consistent football.
 Hawthorn would triumph in the 2014 Grand Final over the Sydney Swans, giving Stratton his second premiership.

 Stratton played all but one game in the 2015 season, generally performing well and picking up his third premiership after Hawthorn defeated West Coast in the Grand Final.

 Despite suffering from a pectoral injury in round 20, Stratton was regarded as having a good 2016 season, drawing especial praise for his performance in round 3 on Western Bulldogs forward Jake Stringer.

 Stratton had a good start to 2017, but he injured his posterior cruciate ligament once again in round 8, sidelining him for the rest of the season.

 Stratton played his 150th game against Melbourne in round 4 of the 2018 season.
 Stratton had a decent year in 2018, finishing seventh in Hawthorn's best and fairest medal tally.